informatica752/Informatica7522/methodology.md

 **To systematically address the lack of data for San Petronio on ArCo, our group executed the following operational phases step by step:**

 ### 🌐 1.
 Choosing the Subject & Initial Analysis
-Our project focuses on the **[Basilica of San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio)** in Bologna, an incredible historical and architectural masterpiece.
+Our project focuses on the **[Basilica of San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio)** in [Bologna](https://it.wikipedia.org/wiki/Bologna), an incredible historical and architectural masterpiece.
 Our main goal was to check how well this famous monument is preserved in digital archives, see what information was already available online, and find a way to enrich its digital records.

 ### 🔍 2.
 Checking ArCo’s Database
-To see how San Petronio is represented in Italy's official cultural heritage data, we did a thorough check by querying the official **[ArCo SPARQL endpoint](https://dati.cultura.gov.it/sparql)**.
-This allowed us to explore exactly what information, details, and connections were already linked to the Basilica inside the national knowledge graph.
+To see how [San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio) is represented in Italy's official cultural heritage data, we did a thorough check by querying the official **[ArCo SPARQL endpoint](https://dati.cultura.gov.it/sparql)**.
+This allowed us to explore exactly what information, details, and connections were already linked to the Basilica inside the national [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph).

 ### 📊 3.
 Comparing Landmarks & Finding Data Gaps
-To get a clear picture of what was missing, we compared San Petronio's data with other major Italian churches.
-Since three of our team members are from Tuscany, we used the **[Basilica of San Francesco in Arezzo](https://it.wikipedia.org/wiki/Basilica_di_San_Francesco_(Arezzo))** as our main comparison point.
-While San Francesco had a detailed network of connected data, San Petronio turned out to be almost completely empty, showing a huge difference in data quantity.
+To get a clear picture of what was missing, we compared [San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio)'s data with other major Italian churches.
+Since three of our team members are from [Tuscany](https://it.wikipedia.org/wiki/Toscana), we used the **[Basilica of San Francesco in Arezzo](https://it.wikipedia.org/wiki/Basilica_di_San_Francesco_(Arezzo))** as our main comparison point.
+While [San Francesco](https://it.wikipedia.org/wiki/Basilica_di_San_Francesco) had a detailed network of connected data, [San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio) turned out to be almost completely empty, showing a huge difference in data quantity.

 ### 🕵️ 4.
 Confirming the Gaps with SPARQL
 We didn't just stop at our first impression; we proved it technically.
-By writing and running targeted **SPARQL queries**, we got concrete, machine-readable proof that vital pieces of information—like historical details, timeline updates, and specific architectural connections for San Petronio—were completely missing from ArCo.
+By writing and running targeted **[SPARQL queries](https://en.wikipedia.org/wiki/SPARQL)**, we got concrete, machine-readable proof that vital pieces of information—like historical details, timeline updates, and specific architectural connections for [San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio) were completely missing from [ArCo](https://dati.beniculturali.it/arco/index.php).

 ### 💡 5.
 Using LLMs to Find Missing Data
-To fill these data gaps, we brought Generative AI into our workflow.
+To fill these data gaps, we brought [Generative AI](https://it.wikipedia.org/wiki/Intelligenza_artificiale_generativa) into our workflow.
 We experimented with different prompting techniques (**Zero-Shot, Few-Shot, and Chain-of-Thought**) using **[ChatGPT](https://it.wikipedia.org/wiki/ChatGPT) and [Gemini AI](https://it.wikipedia.org/wiki/Gemini_(modello_linguistico))**.
 This helped us guide the AI assistants to extract accurate, high-quality historical facts about the Basilica.

 ### ⚖️ 6.
 Fact-Checking & Quality Control
-Since AI models can sometimes make things up, we put the results from ChatGPT and Gemini through a strict cross-validation process.
-We double-checked all the historical facts against trusted academic sources, filtered out any mistakes or "hallucinations," and chose the best answers.
+Since AI models can sometimes make things up, we put the results from [ChatGPT](https://chatgpt.com/) and [Gemini](https://gemini.google.com/app?hl=it) through a strict cross-validation process.
+We double-checked all the historical facts against trusted academic sources, filtered out any mistakes or "[hallucinations](https://it.wikipedia.org/wiki/Allucinazione_(intelligenza_artificiale))," and chose the best answers.

 ### 📚 7.
 Writing the Code & Creating RDF Triples
-Next, we translated our newly verified historical text into machine-readable data for the Semantic Web.
-We mapped this information onto ArCo’s official structure to generate valid **[RDF triples](https://en.wikipedia.org/wiki/Semantic_triple#See_also)** and exported them into a **[Turtle (.ttl)](https://it.wikipedia.org/wiki/Turtle_(formato))** format, creating a real, ready-to-use extension for the knowledge graph.
+Next, we translated our newly verified historical text into machine-readable data for the [Semantic Web](https://it.wikipedia.org/wiki/Web_semantico).
+We mapped this information onto [ArCo](https://dati.beniculturali.it/arco/index.php)’s official structure to generate valid **[RDF triples](https://en.wikipedia.org/wiki/Semantic_triple#See_also)** and exported them into a **[Turtle (.ttl)](https://it.wikipedia.org/wiki/Turtle_(formato))** format, creating a real, ready-to-use extension for the [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph).

 ### 🖥️ 8.
 Launching the Web Platform on GitHub
 To share our work with everyone, we built this **[GitHub Pages web platform](https://en.wikipedia.org/wiki/GitHub)** website.
-This platform hosts our entire step-by-step process, displays our comparison results, and serves as an open-science project to show how AI can help researchers enrich and update cultural heritage databases.
+This platform hosts our entire step-by-step process, displays our comparison results, and serves as an open-science project to show how [AI](https://it.wikipedia.org/wiki/Intelligenza_artificiale) can help researchers enrich and update cultural heritage databases.

 ---
 ## **What Role Do These Tools Play?**